bends but never breaks in the current

 Main Threats

 None significant.
-This species is common on exposed rocky shores in southern New Zealand.
-Localised threats include coastal development, pollution, sedimentation from land clearance, and climate change affecting water temperature and storm intensity.
+Common on exposed rocky shores in southern New Zealand.
+Localised threats include coastal development pollution sedimentation and climate change.

 Population

 Not Threatened.
-Leathery kelp is common on exposed rocky shores in southern New Zealand, particularly in the South Island and Stewart Island.
-It often forms dense beds in the lower intertidal and shallow subtidal zones.
+Common on exposed rocky shores in southern New Zealand particularly South Island and Stewart Island.
+Often forms dense beds in lower intertidal.

 Conservation Status